open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[3]:** If available.
 Instrumentations MUST NOT use `messaging.source.name` as template unless low-cardinality of source name is guaranteed.

-**[4]:** when supported by messaging system and only if the source is temporary.
-If missing, assumed to be false.
+**[4]:** When supported by messaging system and only if the source is temporary.
+When missing, the value is assumed to be `false`.

-**[5]:** when supported by messaging system and only if the source is anonymous.
-If missing, assumed to be false.
+**[5]:** When supported by messaging system and only if the source is anonymous.
+When missing, the value is assumed to be `false`.

-**[6]:** Destination name SHOULD uniquely identify specific queue, topic, or other entity within broker.
-If broker does not have such notion, destination name SHOULD uniquely identify broker.
+**[6]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+If the broker does not have such notion, the destination name SHOULD uniquely identify the broker.

-**[7]:** Source name SHOULD uniquely identify specific queue, topic, or other entity within broker.
-If broker does not have such notion, source name SHOULD uniquely identify broker.
+**[7]:** Source name SHOULD uniquely identify a specific queue, topic, or other entity within the broker.
+If the broker does not have such notion, the source name SHOULD uniquely identify the broker.

 **[8]:** If the value applies to all messages in the batch.